 - Review the timescale for the shift to the digital and explore the potential for maintaining niche analogue production and infrastructure.

 - Assess the scale of demand from the museum community for slide duplicating stock.

 - Share the results of the project with professionals in the field.

 The ultimate aim of this project is to share the lessons learnt with other professionals in the field who are interested in keeping slide-based works of art displayable so that they can be experienced by future generations.
 The project also aims to raise awareness of what will be lost if digital technology completely eclipses the analogue tradition.

 The independent steering committee for this project consists of experts from varying fields including scientists, artists, photographers, conservators and representatives from industry who are engaged in this area of research.

-Hello, I’m Tina Weidner, one of Tate’s conservator for time-based media works of art.
-The time-based media team that I work with consists of three conservators and five technicians.
-Our main activities are grouped around the activities of acquisition, collections care and exhibitions and displays.
+Tina Weidner, one of Tate’s conservators for time-based media artworks, works as part of the Time-based Media team, consisting of three conservators and five technicians.
+Their main activities are grouped around acquisition, collections care and exhibitions and displays.

-Between June 2011–November 2012, I was seconded into Tate Research department to look into the future of slide-based artworks in Tate’s collection.
+Between June 2011–November 2012, Tina Weidner was seconded into the Tate Research department to look into the future of slide-based artworks in the Tate collection.